The only high you will get from wearing hemp clothes is knowing you are contributing to a greener planet.

 Approximately a thousand years ago hemp was one of the first plants to be spun into usable fiber.
 Today it is grown in the main for the industrial uses of it’s by products.
 The fibers and stalks are used to make fabric for clothing, building insulation, construction materials, paper, animal feed and bio fuel.

 The seeds and flowers are used in health foods, organic body care and other nutraceuticals.
 Hemp seeds are a good source of polyunsaturated and essential fatty acids.
 People suffering from eczema might find it beneficial to use hemp seed oil as it improves the level of essential fatty acids in the blood.

 Hemp is one of the fastest growing plants and can be harvested 120 days after planting.
 It requires very little water, so needs less irrigation than many other crops.
 It uses only about 5% of the amount of water that is required to grow cotton.
 No GMO seeds are used and, as it is less vulnerable to insects than other crops, little or no pesticides, fertilizers and herbicides are needed.

-Hemp – the variety grown for fiber production – have stalks that look a bit like bamboo and can be planted very close together making it a very high yielding crop.
+Hemp – the variety grown for fiber production – have stalks that look a bit like bamboo.
+It can be planted very close together, making it a very high yielding crop.
 As it grows very densely, there is no space for weeds or other plants.
 It can grow in almost any soil conditions and the deep-reaching roots preserve the topsoil and the subsoil.
-It has bigger leaves (than that of cannabis indica or marijuana) and grows to double the height, while at the same time it is not fussy about temperature and humidity.
+It has bigger leaves (than that of cannabis indica or marijuana) and grows to double the height.
+Also, at the same time it is not fussy about temperature and humidity.

 (Hemp is so effective at absorbing toxic materials that it has been considered for removing radiation from Fukushima.!)